Jimpoz/MiniLaska/README.md

 # MiniLaska
 A small project made in ANSI C.
-This was a group project during the first year of university which I ended up making it myself in a short amount of time since my colleagues didn't communicate.
+This was a group project of the first year of university when I had almost zero experience with coding.
-The project is written in really basic C with static variables.
+It's a chesser like game written in C with only static variables